tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/address_template.html.markdown

 ## Import

-Address template can be imported using the address template, e.g.
+Address template can be imported using the id, e.g.

 ```
 $ terraform import tencentcloud_address_template.foo ipm-makf7k9e"